nounch/augmented-tree/README.md

-  "C-c o a" - Open all files and directories in the current region "C-c o f" - Open all files in the current region "C-c o d" - Open all directories in the current region
+  "C-c o a" - Open all files and directories in the current region "C-c o f" - Open all files in the current region "C-c o d" - Open all directories in the current region "C-c o m" - Open all marked files and/or directories "M-m" - Toggle the current file or directory marked/unmarked

 Buffer management: